onqtam/rcrl/README.md

 TODO:

 - parse references and perhaps auto pointers (auto*)
-- better error messages from parser - with line and column in the report when something unexpected is encountered
 - better GUI
 - document the API - like any specifics for each call
 - something more interesting should happen in the background for the demo